ruFFaa/AgentVault/README.md

 1.  **Build Your Agent:** Create your agent logic using any language/framework.
 2.  **Expose an A2A Endpoint:** Create an HTTPS web server endpoint that understands and responds to A2A protocol messages (JSON-RPC requests like `tasks/send`, `tasks/get`, etc., potentially serving SSE for `tasks/sendSubscribe`).
 Implement your chosen authentication mechanism(s).
 3.  **Create Agent Card:** Generate a JSON file matching the A2A Agent Card schema, accurately describing your agent, its capabilities, the A2A endpoint URL, and required authentication schemes.
 4.  **Publish (Phase 1):** Use the AgentVault Registry API (e.g., via `curl` or a custom script) to submit your `agent-card.json`.
-You will need to obtain a Developer API Key from the registry administrators first.
+You will need to obtain a Developer API Key from the registry administrators first (process TBD - contact maintainers for now).
 Authenticate your API requests using the `X-Api-Key` header.

 *(Reference server implementations and detailed developer guides are planned for future phases).*